For Applicants | Frequently Asked Questions|

 How do I apply for a PEER award?

 • Phase 1: A brief pre-proposal is required for all applicants.
-The deadline for submission of pre-proposals is January 20, 2017.
+The deadline for submission of pre-proposals for the current COVID-related cycle is October 29, 2021.
 Details for pre-proposal submission are provided below.

 Potential applicants are encouraged to carefully review the eligibility requirements and focus areas for this cycle of PEER before beginning the application process.
 Pre-proposals must be submitted through the online application system